 - Merit Dahabiya – This is just the one boat named the Merit.
 They have more modern wood finishes and feels like a hybrid with a cruise ship.
 They even have a jacuzzi on the top deck but one drawback is that the top deck is not covered.

-- Nour el Nil – Owner of 4 dahabiyas, these are marketed as luxury sailing expeditions and as a result carry a much higher price tag despite being the same ships used by Djed Egypt Travel.
+- Nour el Nil – Owner of 4 dahabiyas, these are marketed as luxury sailing expeditions and as a result carry a much higher price tag despite being the same style of ships used by Djed Egypt Travel.

 - Explore Travel & Cruises – They seem like a small operation that owns the Dahabiya Dream.
 Their dahabiya has more modern touches in the cabin with a few classic touches on the top deck and lounge.
 It is also worth nothing that they only go from Luxor to Aswan.
 Main customer base is from the UK.

 - Dahabiya Egpyt – To be honest once you get to this point, you’re really reaching.
 I found this one with a large swathe of ships that don’t appear anywhere else.
 I am pretty sure this is some sort of agency that sells cruises but doesn’t own these.
 It’s also unclear whether all of these run still because many of these couldn’t continue on after the downturn of tourism post-revolution.
 There’s not a lot of information on these besides what you see on the site.
 Here is a small list of the large number of other dahabiyas.